MarinsPlayLab/Orbis-Mayhem-Legal/Privacy-Policy.md

 The Game is **not targeted at children** and is primarily intended for users aged **16 and above**.

-- We do not knowingly collect personal data from children who cannot lawfully provide consent under applicable data protection laws.
-- If you are under the applicable age threshold, you should not use the Game unless your parent or legal guardian has reviewed this Privacy Policy, the Terms of Use, and any applicable app store rules and has provided any required consent.
+- Players aged **13 to 15** may use the Game only if their parent or legal guardian has reviewed this Privacy Policy, the Terms of Service, and any app store disclosures and has provided the necessary consent.
+- Players **under 13** are **not permitted** to access the Game.
+The in-game age selector has a minimum setting of 13 and will deny access if a lower age is provided.
+We may also review reports or signals that indicate an account belongs to someone under 13.
+- If you are between 13 and 15, your guardian may contact us at **OrbisMayhem@protonmail.com** with your account ID to provide or revoke consent, request data deletion, or raise concerns.
+If we do not receive the required consent, we may suspend or delete the account.
-- If we become aware that we have unintentionally collected personal data from a child in violation of applicable law, we will take reasonable steps to delete that data.
+- If we learn that we unintentionally collected data from a child below the permitted age or that a 13–15-year-old lacks guardian consent, we will delete the account or take other appropriate steps to comply with the law.

 ---